AlbertVeli/writeups/sect-2016/confusion/README.md

 And inserted the 4 header signature bytes into carved.zip with hexedit.
 But unzip fails with: *End-of-central-directory signature not found*.
-It is surely possible to fix that with hexedit, but I googled for ZIP repair tool instead and the first one worked (diskinternals zip repair).
+It is certainly possible to fix that with hexedit, but I was in a hurry and googled for ZIP repair tool instead and the first one worked (diskinternals zip repair).
 File told me the extracted file .1337 was a PDF file so I renamed it [1337.pdf](1337.pdf).

 	file .1337
 	.1337: PDF document, version 1.4